-- Timers: This option allows the programmer to set the Soak 1, Soak 2, Waterflow and AC Loss time delays. - Banner: This option allows the user to change the top two lines of the LCD display from the factory default readout to a user defined readout when the control panel is in Normal condition. - Time-Date: This feature allows the programmer to set the time, display format (24 hr or 12 hr), date and daylight savings time feature into the FACP memory - Trouble Reminder: This feature, when enabled, provides an audible reminder that an alarm or trouble still exists on the FACP after the control panel has been silenced.
+- Abort Type: Pressing an Abort Switch will interrupt agent releasing during an alarm condition.
+Releasing the Abort Switch will resume the agent release. - Timers: This option allows the programmer to set the Pre-Discharge, Discharge, Waterflow and AC Loss time delays. - Banner: This option allows the user to change the top two lines of the LCD display from the factory default readout to a user defined readout when the control panel is in Normal condition. - Time-Date: This feature allows the programmer to set the time, display format (24 hr or 12 hr), date and daylight savings time feature into the FACP memory. - Trouble Reminder: This feature, when enabled, provides an audible reminder that an alarm or trouble still exists on the FACP after the control panel has been silenced.
 The control panel piezo sounder will pulse once every 15 seconds during an alarm and every two minutes during a trouble condition, after the Alarm Silence or Acknowledge key is pressed.
 The piezo will continue to sound at these rates until the alarm or trouble condition is cleared.
-If the Trouble Reminder feature is not enabled and a trouble condition is not cleared within 24 hours, the panel will reactivate the trouble sounder an send an Abnormal 24 hour Test message via the optional communicator. - Charger Disable: This option allows the programmer to disable the onboard battery charger in the event an external battery charger is being used. - Canadian Option: This option allows the automatic programming of the FACP to Canadian specifications (refer to "Canadian Option" on page 66).
+If the Trouble Reminder feature is not enabled and a trouble condition is not cleared within 24 hours, the panel will reactivate the trouble sounder and send an Abnormal 24 hour Test message via the optional communicator. - Charger Disable: This option allows the programmer to disable the onboard battery charger in the event an external battery charger is being used. - Canadian Option: This option allows the automatic programming of the FACP to Canadian specifications (refer to "Canadian Option" on page 69).
 Important!
-For Canadian Applications, this option must be set to ON prior to any other panel programming. - ANN-SECONDARY.
-This option allows the use of a secondary ANN-BUS with the ANN-SEC option module.
+For Canadian Applications, this option must be set to ON prior to any other panel programming.

+ANN-SECONDARY: This option allows the use of a secondary ANN-BUS with the ANN-SEC option module.
 This option must be enabled if the ANN-SEC option card is installed on J13 of the main circuit board.